To improve the accessibility of affordable backcountry shreducation for as many skiers and snowboarders as possible.

 As a rule, we don’t support unpreparedness.
 Call the submissions process one part charity, one part public shaming.
 We look forward to reading them, and will probably have to post the best ones online.

-How about learning how to navigate in the backcountry with your adorable/badass crew of shred puppies?
+How about learning how to navigate in the backcountry with an adorable/badass crew?
 Or setting up to smash your first pillow line?
-Or practicing how to say HELL NO when some boy tries to talk you into pushing to the summit when the weather has changed and you know full well that it’s time to turn around? (this will also come in handy in your twenties)
+Or practicing how to say HELL NO when some boy tries to talk you into pushing to the summit when the weather has changed and you know full well that it’s time to turn around? (this will also come in handy in real life)